Guidelines last updated: 13th November 2017.

 · Please give your email a subject line in this format:

-BFS Journal submission: A Dim Star Is Born by Howard Phillips
+BFS Horizons submission: A Dim Star Is Born by Howard Phillips

 · Include your name, email address, address, title and approximate word count on the first page.